ml58158/SCCM-Client-Dynamic-Provisioning/README.md

 Deployment Instructions:

-* Use WCD to build the provisioning package
+* Use ICD to build the provisioning package

 * Copy the package and associated .cat file to the root directory of the usb stick.

-* Only packages with OOBE elements needs a new computer for testing
+* Only packages with OOBE elements needs a new computer for testing;
+  Otherwise, a used computer can be used for a refresh.

 ### Contribution guidelines ###